Compiled Master Game Guide

 2. ROLL FOR INITIATIVE

-At the beginning of a round, each player rolls the 20-sided die for initiative.
+After placing Order Markers and before turns begin, each player rolls the 20-sided die for initiative.
 The player with the highest roll will get to take each of his turns first.
 Play then passes to the left.
 If there’s a tie for highest roll, the tying players re-roll.

 For example, Dan, Ben, and Mike are playing.
 Dan rolls a 2, Mike rolls a 15, and Ben rolls a 17.
 For the first turn (using order marker 1), Ben will go first; then play will pass to the left until all three players have played their first turns.
 Because he won initiative, Ben will then take his second turn (using order marker 2) before Dan and Mike.
 The round ends after each player has taken three turns.
-The players replace their order markers and roll for initiative for the next round.
+The players will again place their order markers and roll for initiative for the next round.

 3. ON YOUR TURN